Welcome to our AstroRelics products line!

 For years, we have always focused on "The gear in use by the best" of the Vietnam era.
 It is only fitting that we expanded in this era to the military based products in use by other elite of the era: The Space Cowboys who pioneered and paved our way to space and inspired generations to follow.

-Now you too can also own reproductions of the iconic items you saw worn by the astronauts of the era and always wanted to have.Our first line up already in production is of the very first model "Flite Wear" flight jacket worn by astronauts through the Gemini and Apollo Programs.
+Now you too can also own reproductions of the iconic items you saw worn by the astronauts of the era and always wanted to have.In-stock now, is of the very first model "Flite Wear" flight jacket worn by astronauts through the Gemini and Apollo Programs.
 Based loosely off the 1950s L-2B flight jacket, the original jackets were made in small batches in off the shelf sizes.
 Each batch is noticeably different in minor aspects: Fabrics, color, zippers, Pattern cut, and snap finishes.
 There is roughly 5 variations of the "blue jackets" made during the early years of NASA with the earliest ones made by a small tailor shop in Kansas who originally supplied them in Olive Drab to local Boeing test pilots.

 - Blue Cotton poplin shell fabric: Not Cotton twill as seen on later patterns.
 We've matched this fairly accurately to originals.